Bin lorry worker death was accidental

 The Health and Safety Executive said an investigation into the accident was still under way.

-A Northamptonshire Police spokeswoman said the death was "thoroughly investigated at the time" and that nobody was charged in connection with it.
+A Northamptonshire Police spokeswoman said the death was "thoroughly investigated at the time" and nobody was charged in connection with it.

+After the inquest, Kayleigh Beard said her brother was a "kind, loving and caring" man who "adored his niece and nephew more than anything".

+Ms Beard said: "He could always make the best out of a quiet situation, whether it was being silly or coming out with random jokes and phrases.

 Daventry District Council holds the waste services contract with Amey.